-We study the dynamics and fate of synonymous mutations more quantitatively by analyzing data from 7 patients from Liu et al. (2006); Shankarappa et al. (1999) and 3 patients from Bunnik et al. (2008) (patients whose viral population was structured were excluded from the analysis; see methods and Figure S1).
+We study the dynamics and fate of synonymous mutations more quantitatively by analyzing data from seven patients from Liu et al. (2006); Shankarappa et al. (1999) and three patients from Bunnik et al. (2008) (patients whose viral population was structured were excluded from the analysis; see methods and Figure S1).
 The former data set from is restricted to the C2-V5 region of env, while the data from Bunnik et al. (2008) covers the majority of env.
 Considering all mutations in a frequency interval around ν0 at some time t, we calculate the fraction that is found at frequency 1, at frequency 0, or at intermediate frequency at later times t + ∆t.
 Plotting these fixed, lost, and polymorphic fraction against the time interval ∆t, we see that most synonymous mutations segregate for roughly one year and are lost much more frequently than expected (panel 2A).
 The long-time probability of fixation versus extinction of synonymous mutations is shown as a function of the initial frequency ν0 in panel 2B (red line).
 Restricted to the region C2-V5, we find that Pfix of synonymous mutations is far below the neutral expectation.
 Outside of C2-V5, using data from Bunnik et al. (2008) only, no such reduction in Pfix is found.
 Restricted to the C2-V5 region, the sequence samples from Bunnik et al. (2008) are fully compatible with data from Shankarappa et al. (1999).
 The nonsynonymous mutations seem to follow more or less the neutral expectation (blue line) – a point to which we will come back below.

 When interpreting these results for the fixation probabilities, it is important to distinguish between random mutations and polymorphisms observed at a certain frequency since the latter have already been filtered by selection.
 A polymorphism could be beneficial to the virus and on its way to fixation.
-In this case, we expect that it fixes almost surely given we see it at high frequency.
+In this case, we expect that it fixes almost surely given that we see it at high frequency.
 If, on the other hand, the polymorphism is deleterious it must have reached a high frequency by chance (genetic drift or hitchhiking), and we expect that selection drives it out of the population again.
-Hence our observations suggest that many of the synonymous polymorphisms at intermediate frequencies in the part of env that includes the hypervariable regions are deleterious, while outside this regions most polymorphisms are roughly neutral.
-Note that this does not imply that all synonymous mutations in this region are neutral – only those mutations observed at high frequencies, which have been experiencing selection for some time already, tend to be neutral.
+Hence our observations suggest that many of the synonymous polymorphisms at intermediate frequencies in the C2-V5 part of env that includes the hypervariable regions are deleterious, while outside this region most polymorphisms are roughly neutral.
+Note that this does not imply that all synonymous mutations in outside C2-V5 are neutral – only those mutations observed at high frequencies, which have been experiencing selection for some time already, tend to be neutral.

 Synonymous mutations in C2-V5 tend to disrupt conserved RNA stems